A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Concept and related work

 \subsection{Related Work}

-The existing rich literature on relay selection problems consider mainly fix relays.
-Some of these schemes are briefly presented in the sequel.
-Authors in \cite{Wei2010Distributed} consider a stochastic formulation and propose a fully distributed single relay association scheme that aims to increase the spectral efficiency of the network.
-Assuming a delay at the level of the \gls{CSI} feedback, authors in \cite{Ahmad2010Joint} study a joint resource allocation and relay selection scheme that aims to minimize the total transmit power.
-An energy efficient relay selection algorithm was proposed in \cite{Seonghwa2013Energy} based on a \gls{DTMC} modeling of the relay node with \gls{DRX} mechanism.
-In \cite{Kim2014Iterative}, authors use an iterative technique to propose a joint relay selection and power allocation scheme for relay-aided \gls{D2D} underlying cellular networks.
+Relay selection is crucial for improving the performance of \gls{D2D} relay-aided cellular networks.
+The rich literature on relay selection problems can be divided into two categories: mobile relay selection and fix relay selection schemes.
+Most of the previous works considers fix relay selection scenarios.
+Some of these schemes are briefly presented in the following.
+Based on a stochastic formulation, authors in \cite{Wei2010Distributed} propose a fully distributed single relay association scheme that aims to increase the spectral efficiency of the network.
+An energy efficient relay selection was proposed in \cite{Seonghwa2013Energy} based on a \gls{DTMC} modeling of the relay node with \gls{DRX} mechanism.
+Based on an iterative technique, \cite{Kim2014Iterative} proposes a joint relay selection and power allocation problem scheme for relay-aided \gls{D2D} underlying cellular networks.
 The work in \cite{Ma2017RelaySelction} uses a queuing theory model to propose a single relay selection scheme that optimizes the network in terms of relay remaining battery life, end-to-end data rate and end-to-end delay criteria.
-For underlay \gls{D2D} enabled cellular networks, interference is mitigated between cellular and \gls{D2D} communications by considering a distributed relay selection algorithm in \cite{Ma2012distributed}.
-Moreover, authors in \cite{LiCooperative2011} assume a Markovian channel state model and address a relay selection policy that maximizes the long term transmission rate.
-This decision strategy is obtained by solving the formulated \gls{POMDP} based on a dynamic programming-based algorithm.
+For underlay \gls{D2D} enabled cellular networks, interference is mitigated between cellular and \gls{D2D}communications by considering a distributed relay selection algorithm in \cite{Ma2012distributed}.

-The aforementioned works do not take user mobility into account but consider fix relays which limits their applicability in cellular mobile networks.
+However, the aforementioned works do not take user mobility into account but consider fix relays which limits their applicability in cellular mobile networks.
 Considering the mobility of the relays seems to be a challenging scenario.
-Nevertheless, a scenario with fix relays and mobile users have been the subject of the work in \cite{Li2011dynamic}.
-A dynamic relay selection scheme that aims to minimize the cost of relaying under performance constraint was proposed by solving a \gls{CMDP} problem.
+Mobile relays have been the subject of the work in \cite{Li2011dynamic}.
+Based on the knowledge of the relay mobility pattern, a dynamic relay selection scheme aiming to minimize the cost of relaying under \gls{QoS} requirements was proposed.
+The studied optimization model is based on \gls{CMDP}.
+Since relay selection appears as decision making process, several \gls{MDP} based formulation has been studied in order to propose optimal relay selection scheme.
+For example, while predicting the channel states of the available relays, authors in \cite{LiCooperative2011} address a relay selection policy that maximizes the long term transmission rate.
+This decision strategy is obtained by solving a \gls{POMDP} with dynamic programming-based algorithm.